Ourcq station

 Ourcq ([uʁk]) is a station in the 19th arrondissement of Paris, served by line 5 of the Paris Métro.
 It is named after the nearby rue de l'Ourcq, which in turn was named after the river Ourcq, a tributary of the Marne (river).
 It rises in Aisne and flows into Île-de-France.
 It is connected to the Seine via the Canal de l'Ourcq.

 History

-The station opened on 12 October 1942 with the commissioning of the extension of line 5 from Gare du Nord to Eglise de Pantin.
+The station opened on 21 March 1947, four years after the commissioning of the extension of line 5 from Gare du Nord to Eglise de Pantin.
 It was then located not far from Belleville-Villette station on the Chemin de fer de Petite Ceinture line which closed in 1934.
 A bridge the line used to run on still exists on avenue Jean-Jaurès around 200 m away from the station.